mnielsen/finding_scenius/finding_scenius.md

 100,000.
 While some notable painters will likely come out of such a collection of cities, I frankly think that's far too modest a criterion.
 So we can confidently reject the genius hypothesis.

+## Appendix: Characteristics of scenius

+While writing these notes I spent quite a bit of time attempting to enumerate characterisitics of scenius.
+Kevin Kelly has such a list in his blog post:

+> + Mutual appreciation -- Risky moves are applauded by the group,
+>   subtlety is appreciated, and friendly competition goads the
+>   shy.
+Scenius can be thought of as the best of peer pressure.
+>
+> + Rapid exchange of tools and techniques -- As soon as something is
+>   invented, it is flaunted and then shared.
+Ideas flow quickly
+>   because they are flowing inside a common language and sensibility.
+>
+> + Network effects of success -- When a record is broken, a hit
+>   happens, or breakthrough erupts, the success is claimed by the
+>   entire scene.
+This empowers the scene to further success.
+>
+> + Local tolerance for the novelties -- The local "outside" does not
+>   push back too hard against the transgressions of the scene.
+The
+>   renegades and mavericks are protected by this buffer zone.

+Such lists are interesting and stimulating.
+But what bugs me, I think, is that at the end of the day these characteristics seem more like consequences of scenius than anything else.
+I am, if you like, more interested in the _underlying mechanics_ of scenius than I am in the external _characteristics_.

+However, I will mention two characteristics that seem to me to be worth noting, and very close to the underlying mechanics.

+First, scenius requires _a high density of dedicated people_.
+The people in a great scene don't need to be supremely talented, but they must be dedicated and fearless, ambitious to create.
+Michaelangelo wasn't coasting.

+Second, _the creative frontier is large, relative to the number of people involved_.
+A field that is fun and stimulating when 50 people are involved may become overcrowded with 5,000 people.
+People get squeeze into tiny boxes, pursuing tiny dreams.
+Furthermore, people start to _feel_ as though there is more competition, even if there are actually more resources _per capita_.
+They become more selfish, less helpful, and less willing to share.
+You feel less buoyed by others.

+I had an experience like this.
+I worked in quantum computing from 1992 through 2007.
+And even though far more resources were available per person to do quantum computing in 2007, the field also felt (to me) like it was much more competitive, because while the number of people had exploded, the intellectual frontier had not.

 ## Appendix: Scenius and the adjacent possible